Adroiti/docs-for-code-review-tools/tfsec/azure-appservice-enforce-https.md

-Pattern: Ensure the Function App can only be accessed via HTTPS.
-The default is false
+Pattern: Use of HTTP for Azure App Service

 Issue: -